Criteria for Good Standing

 As a student proceeds through the medical curriculum, progress is monitored at the completion of each semester by the Student Promotions/Special Program Subcommittee of the Academic and Professionalism Committee (APC).
 Recommendations regarding academic standing are made to the APC and are then forwarded to the Executive Dean.
 A student will be placed in one of the following categories:

 A. Good Standing A student is in Good Standing if she/he has:

 - Maintained a passing grade in all blocks or clerkships; AND

 - passed the appropriate end of year OSCEs or CSA; AND

 - passed the appropriate step of the USMLE (when applicable); AND

-- received a single Unsatisfactory grade in any module or clerkship; OR
+- failed a block or clerkship; OR

 - failed to pass the appropriate step of the USMLE; OR

 - unacceptable professional behavior or violation of teh honor code.

 Academic remediation requires that the student's entire academic record and other relevant information be reviewed by the APC.
 A decision to permit continuation in the curriculum, to recommend remedial experiences, or for a motion for dismissal will be made by the APC.